Paroxysmal nocturnal hemoglobinuria

 Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, acquired, life-threatening disease of the blood characterized by destruction of red blood cells by the complement system, a part of the body's innate immune system.
 This destructive process occurs due to deficiency of the red blood cell surface protein DAF, which normally inhibits such immune reactions.
 Since the complement cascade attacks the red blood cells within the blood vessels of the circulatory system, the red blood cell destruction (hemolysis) is considered an intravascular hemolytic anemia.
-Other key features of the disease, such as the high incidence of venous blood clot formation, are incompletely understood.
+There is ongoing research into other key features of the disease, such as the high incidence of venous blood clot formation.
+Research suggests that PNH thrombosis (a blood clot) is caused by both the absence of GPI-anchored complement regulatory proteins (CD55 and CD59) on PNH platelets and the excessive consumption of nitric oxide (NO).